almightyprogrammer/MyRepo/README.md

 # coding-essentials
 Hey!
-Welcome to my open source platform;
+Welcome to my Git!
+Please leave your valuable suggestions or comments!